Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCommandLineParser-SingleDashWordOptionMode-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: d0a5c6bff38e6e43c439bd5d36c18bb0
+    :digest: d3f235b13f8ecf42ac31a5a449f93695

-This enum describes the way the parser interprets command-line options that use a single dash followed by multiple letters, as as ``-abc``.
+This enum describes the way the parser interprets command-line options that use a single dash followed by multiple letters, as ``-abc``.

 .. seealso:: :sip:ref:`~PyQt6.QtCore.QCommandLineParser.setSingleDashWordOptionMode`.